isomerpages/imda-codesg/pages/Developing Computational Thinking Skills Among Youths.md

 As a bonus, it also enabled her to plug into a passionate coding community which helped her to meet a lot of like-minded individuals who shared her passion for coding.
 #### **Sharing the Love for Code**

-Echoing Wei Xuan’s sentiments on the importance of having a coding community, Ian set out to create his own Infocomm Club at Saint Andrew’s Junior College (SAJC).
+Echoing Wei Xuan’s sentiments on the importance of having a coding community, Ian set out to create his own Infocomm Media Club at Saint Andrew’s Junior College (SAJC).

 He saw this club as important for two reasons: It would be an avenue for those with an interest in tech to connect, and it would help his peers pick up in-demand skills for programming that can help their future careers.